HPSCTerrSys/TSMP/README.md

    ./build_tsmp.ksh -a
 ```

-Building the fully coupled TSMP with ParFlow (pfl), the Community Land Model (clm) and the COSMO NWP and regional climate model (cos); this is a built on the JURECA HPC system of Juelich Supercomputing Centre using Intel compilers and ParaStation MPI:
+Building the fully coupled TSMP with ParFlow (pfl), the Community Land Model (clm) and the COSMO NWP and regional climate model (cos); this is a built on the JURECA HPC system of Jülich Supercomputing Centre using Intel compilers and ParaStation MPI:

 ```shell
    cd $TSMP_DIR/bldsva